SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/manage-email-subscriptions.md

 ## Use the unsubscribe link

 Sometimes, people change their mind about what emails they want to receive.
-When this happens, they should have the option to opt-out from the type of mailing you've sent them.
+When this happens, they should have the option to opt-out from the type of mailing you have sent them.
 Therefore, all SuperOffice CRM mailing templates come with an unsubscribe link.

 > [!TIP]
 > To send the email for Manage subscription to a contact, see Send privacy email.